Now in its 2nd year

 Rates: £500 for two-day conference.
 Discounts available for NHS, charities, third sector and not-for-profit organisations.
 Call the conference organisers on 01942 517230 for more information.

-Medical director of the UK's Defence Medical Services and Co-Founder of West Midlands based philanthropic initiative, citizenAID.
+Brigadier Tim Hodgetts is Medical Director of the UK’s Defence Medical Services and Co-Founder of West Midlands based philanthropic initiative, citizenAID.

-Prof John Howarth Population Health in Rural Settings
+Professor John Howarth MBE, Population Health in Rural Settings

 Dr Ali Husain is an Emergency Medicine Consultant, University Hospitals Coventry and Warwickshire NHS Trust.